-Our Staff picks some of our favorite campsites visited this year
+Our annual staff picks for our favorite campsites visited this year

 Happy Holidays from the Pathloom family!
-2020 hasn’t been easy for anyone, but here’s to us all for making the most out of the toughest of situations!
-For us, and for many of you, our escape from this year’s sheer insanity involved getting out into the middle of nowhere, pitching a tent, and soaking up every last drop of nature we could possibly take in.
+2021 hasn’t been easy for anyone, but here’s to us all for making the most out of the toughest of situations!
+For us, and for many of you, our escape from this year’s sheer insanity involved getting out into the middle of nowhere, pitching a tent, and soaking up every last drop of the outdoors we could possibly take in (to be fair, that was our escape last year too...
+OK maybe every year, but even more so lately).

-We’d like to share with you some of the Pathloom staff’s favorite sites we camped at in 2020.
-However, we thought we’d switch it up a bit from the traditional list and give you our favorite sites for each time of day.
+We’d like to share with you some of the Pathloom staff’s favorite sites we camped at in 2021.
+However, in keeping with our annual tradition, once again we're going to switch it up a bit from the typical list you'd find on other websites, and give you our favorite sites for each time of day.
 Do you love a good sunrise?
 Check out our “Morning” picks.
 Prefer to stay up late and see a night sky filled with stars?
 We’ve got you covered there too, scroll down to the “Night” section!
 Whatever makes the particularly perfect campsite for you, we’ve got you covered!

-Please bear in mind that the majority of our staff was based on the US West Coast this year, and thanks to the pandemic we weren’t able to travel all that far.
-So our apologies if this list is a bit western-US-oriented!
+Do you feel like your area of the country isn't properly represented on our list?
+Let us know, we're always looking for the best campsites to share with our community!
 If you’ve got some recommendations (and pictures!) for your favorite campsites in other parts of the country, we’d love to hear about them!
-Send an email to firstname.lastname@example.org , or click here to check out our story submission guidelines!
+Send an email to email@example.com , or click here to check out our story submission guidelines!

 Grand Teton National Park, WY - Photo Credit: Sierra Jones